Final design review for magnet feeders

 The final design review for the ITER feeders took place this week.

-The magnet feeder Final Design Review was held in Cadarache this week 20-22 September.
-This important milestone marks the conclusion of an intense team effort of the ITER Organization and the Institute of Plasma Physics at the Chinese Academy of Science (ASIPP) to complete the design of the feeders, and opens the door to signing the Procurement Arrangement (PA) with the Chinese Domestic Agency.
+The magnet feeder final design review was held in Cadarache this week on 20-22 September.
+This important milestone marks the conclusion of an intense team effort of the ITER Organization and the Institute of Plasma Physics at the Chinese Academy of Science (ASIPP) to complete the design of the feeders, and opens the door to signing the Procurement Arrangement with the Chinese Domestic Agency.

 Overall view of magnet feeder system.

 The feeders are the lift-lines to the ITER magnet systems.
 They convey and regulate the cryogenic liquids to cool and control their temperature.
 They also connect the magnets to their power supply.
 The feeders thus represent a critical component interfacing the magnets with other vital parts of the machine.